p2panda/p2panda/p2panda-rs/README.md

 ## Test Data

-Test data is generated as a json document formatted as summerised below (to see full output, run `cargo run`).
+Test data is generated as a json document formatted as summerised below (to see full output, run `cargo run --bin json-test-data`).

 ```js
 {